rd11490/NBA_Tutorials/finding_endpoints/README.md

 ```

-Now we just need to save our dataframe as a csv.
+Finally now that we have all of the plumbing written we can make a request and save it to a CSV.
 ```
+season = "2018-19"

+frame = extract_data(player_stats_url(season))

 frame.to_csv("stats_nba_player_data_{0}.csv".format(season), index=False)
 ```